Address: Hampstead Heath Pharmacy, Travel Health & Vaccination Clinic, 35 South End Road, London, NW3 2PY

 Travel and vaccination clinic

-We offer travel health consultations, vaccinations, anti-malarials and travel related retail items, as well as a wide range of non travel vaccination services by appointments (non-NHS):
+- We offer travel health consultations, vaccinations, anti-malarials and travel related retail items, as well as a wide range of non-travel vaccination services by appointments (non-NHS); at our clinic in the above address or your home

 - Please bring records of any past vaccinations you have received to your appointment.

-- If you wish to have a chaperone accompany you during your travel health consultation then we are happy to facilitate this.
+- If you wish to have a chaperone accompany you during your consultation, please let us know and we will arrange this.

 - We do not charge any consultation fees, however should you attend an appointment and not require any vaccines or medicines, a £20 consultation fee shall apply.